 At the end of 2020, BFA had 15 000 followers, a constant evolution sustained by a strategy of creating emotional relationships with the followers.
-It was possible to obtain record values for the profile in 3 metrics throughout the year: interaction, number of likes, and number of saved.
+It was possible to obtain record values for the profile in 3 metrics throughout the year: interaction, number of likes, and number of saves.

-It was also possible to maintain the creative solution of the triple image, reinforcing the culture of images, one of the DNA's of the network.
+It was also possible to maintain the creative solution of the triple image, reinforcing the culture of images, one of the of the network DNA's.

-BFA SERVICE LINE - 923 120 120
+BFA HELPLINE - 923 120 120